- Private GROUP TOUR (COSTS) is one hour long for this Sons of Zion Cemetery walking tour. Also a one hour indoor presentation can be given.

 stop 3 – History of the Sons of Zion Synagogue (Holyoke)

 This group started in Holyoke in 1904.
-They would end up moving into their present home and they added to it.
+They chartered at their present home and they added to it.
 The left is an addition and the right is mostly the old building.
 The building started out as a Society of St Jean Baptiste run by Quebec people.
 In 1915 the Sons of Zion would move into the building.
-They would expand it twice in the 1940s.
+They would expand it twice in the 1940s and it was officially dedicated during the week December 1 to 7 of 1950.
 This building is at the southeast corner of Cabot and Maple Streets.

-Mendel Margolis was one of the rabbis that served the synagogue.
+Mendel Margolis was one of the religious leaders that served the synagogue.

 In the photograph of his family he is with his wife and four sons and one daughter.
 His wife is Mariam Briskin and his daughter is Sarah.
 One son is named Max.
-Mendel served both synagogues as did the next in line Leib Forer.
+Mendel served both synagogues as a religious leader during the time that Leib Forer was the rabbi at both synagogues in Holyoke.
+In fact his service might have allowed Forer to serve both since he had a trusty assistant.

 stop 4 – Military gravestones